rooshankumar/publicGermany/README.md

-# GermanyHelp - Study in Germany Platform
+# publicgermany - Study in Germany Platform

 Complete redesign implemented with all improvements from the checklist: